 Just like all other carotenoids, lutein cannot be made by the body and must come from foods.
 The amount of lutein in breast milk varies greatly.
 The lutein content in human milk can vary from 3 to 232 micrograms per liter depending not only on the mother’s diet, but also on her stage of lactation and the area of the world where she lives.
 The question then becomes: should a child’s formula be supplemented with lutein?
 The American Academy of Pediatrics has not issued any statements regarding the need for lutein in infant formula.
 Although lutein is not a required nutrient by federal regulation, it can be added to formulas.

 Lutein supplements used in other formulas usually come from marigold flowers and may be extracted by non-organic processes.
 Nature’s One source of lutein in our Baby’s Only Organic Formulas with DHA & ARA is a natural source from organic egg yolks and is called organic egg lecithin.
 This source is also thought to be better absorbed by the body than other sources such as supplements or fruits and vegetables.
-It also is the natural source for not only lutein and DHA and ARA, but also is a natural source of choline.
+Organic egg lecithin is also the source for an organic source of choline, an essential nutrient for brain and nervous system development.
 For more information on choline, see my blog article on this important and essential nutrient!

 I hope this article was helpful and as always, please let me know of any questions you might have!